Nodraak/DotFiles/fresh_install/2-packages-and-apps.md

 // Don't leak list of plugins
 - plugins.enumerable_names = ""

-// Disable prefetching
+// Disable prefetching - break some "hover" mechanisms
-- network.prefetch-next = false
+//- network.prefetch-next = false
-- network.dns.disablePrefetch = true
+//- network.dns.disablePrefetch = true
-- network.predictor.enabled = false
+//- network.predictor.enabled = false

 // Do not track (It's a good idea on paper, but without some enforcement it's useless.
 Especially when Google ignores it)
 - privacy.trackingprotection.enabled = true